tournesol-app/tournesol/infra/README.md

 This personal environment allows developppers to work on the Ansible deployment recipe and to test their modifications.
 If you want to work of the Tournesol application code, use the `dev-env` instead.

-There are 2 options, renting a server to a cloud provider, or creating a test VM for development:
-- Setting up a VM (development only).
-It is potentially safer, since it is free and not exposed to the internet.
-This may significantly slow your computer on runtime.
-A specific network configuration like port forwarding is also needed to communicate with the VM.
-- Renting a server in the cloud is closer to the production environment.
-Most cloud providers (Vultr, Digital Ocean, AWS...) offer free credit for new users, but it can get costly if you rent a powerful server and forget to stop it after use.

 ## Option 1: Installing a VM for Infrastructure Code Development